Business Recorder

-Business Recorder is a financial daily newspaper in Pakistan which was founded by M.A.
-Zuberi.
+Business Recorder is an English-language financial daily newspaper in Pakistan, founded by Muhammad Ahmed Zuberi in 1965.

 The publication is owned by the Business Recorder Group.

-Historical background
+Newspaper founder's eldest son, Wamiq Zuberi, is the editor of the newspaper, and chief executive officer of the Business Recorder Group.

+History

 Business Recorder was launched on 27 April 1965 by veteran journalist M.A.
 Zuberi (1920 – 12 December 2010), the newspaper's founder.
-He was first appointed as an apprentice reporter by Muhammad Ali Jinnah in 1945 at Dawn (newspaper) in Delhi.
-Before creation of Pakistan in 1947, he had been promoted to the post of Senior Assistant Editor at Dawn (newspaper).
+He was first appointed as an apprentice reporter by Muhammad Ali Jinnah in 1945 at Dawn newspaper in Delhi.

+Before the creation of Pakistan in 1947, he had been promoted to the post of Senior Assistant Editor at Dawn newspaper.
 He continued to work in that position even in Pakistan until 1964.
-Then he founded the Business Recorder in 1965 and thus became one of the pioneers of financial journalism in Pakistan.
+Then he founded his own newspaper Business Recorder in 1965 and thus became one of the pioneers of financial journalism in Pakistan.